ImagingDataCommons/idc-pathomics-use-case-1/documentation/ImplementationStrategy.md

 * Code repository: <https://github.com/ncoudray/DeepPATH>

 > Open questions
-* Which slides were used exactly in the respective experiments? --> what does "all lung images" from GDC mean?
+* Which slides were used exactly in the respective experiments? what does "all lung images" from GDC mean? --> all UUID’ are in the GDC manifest file at the code repository
-* Which were the 533 excluded slides?
+* Which were the 533 excluded slides? --> still open
-* Which genomic data were used exactly?
+* Which genomic data were used exactly? --> see code repository
-* What about batch training (--> balancing the training data), Dropout techniques, layer freezing etc.?

-* --> code repository should answer these questions
+* What about batch training (--> balancing the training data), Dropout techniques, layer freezing etc.? --> see code repository

 > Contact to authors
 * Aristotelis Tsirigos: Aristotelis.Tsirigos@nyumc.org